 Changes the current directory or folder.

-The required path argument is a string expression that identifies which directory or folder becomes the new default directory or folder.
-The path may include the drive.
+Required.
+A String expression that identifies which directory or folder becomes the new default directory or folder.
+Path may include the drive.
 If no drive is specified, ChDir changes the default directory or folder on the current drive.